ryanpears/MachineLearning/README.md

 use run.sh to test a script to run this on the concrete dataset.

 this file can also be run with `python3 LinearRegression.py train.csv test.csv columns.txt` to print out the answers to question 4

+#Perceptron

+use run.sh to run a test script on the bank-note dataset.

+This file can also be run with `python3 Perceptron/Perceptron.py Perceptron/bank-note/train.csv Perceptron/bank-note/test.csv Perceptron/bank-note/columns.txt`
+This prints out the answers for question 2